Maheen024/Guelph-Summer-Internship-2024/README.md

 ## Repository Structure

-Workflows: Contains the WDL scripts used for various validation tasks.
++ Workflows: Contains the WDL scripts used for various validation tasks.
-Dockerfiles: Includes Docker configurations to create reproducible environments for running the workflows.
++ Dockerfiles: Includes Docker configurations to create reproducible environments for running the workflows.

 ## Getting Started

 To run the workflows in this repository, you will need to have the following installed:

-WDL: The Workflow Description Language for running the scripts.
-Cromwell: A workflow execution engine that supports WDL.
++ Cromwell: A workflow execution engine that supports WDL.
-Docker: To ensure that the workflows run in a consistent environment across different systems.
++ Docker: To ensure that the workflows run in a consistent environment across different systems.

 ## Acknowledgments